Liana Isakadze: Recordings

 Isakadze recorded Aleksi Machavariani's Violin Concerto in 1977 with the USSR Radio Symphony Orchestra conducted by Vakhtang Machavariani.
-I reviewer described her as "up to the technical demands" in a style of post-war Russian tradition.
+One reviewer described her as "up to the technical demands" in a style of post-war Russian tradition.
 In 1980 and 1981 she recorded two contrasting concertos with the USSR State Academic Symphony Orchestra conducted by Alexander Lazarev, the Violin Concerto by Sibelius and Arnold Schoenberg's Violin Concerto, Op.
 36. A reviewer who had admired her rendering of Vivaldi's The Four Seasons in concert, wrote that she was at the height of her power, "digging into a work with such earnestness and such devotion that the music feels at times over-sized".
 He noted that her approach "adds a dimension that is hard to define but attracted me with the same intensity as those Vivaldi concertos all those years ago".

 During the 1990s she recorded in Ingolstadt with the Chamber Orchestra of Georgia, working as soloist, arranger and conductor.
 They recorded works by Tchaikovsky in 1992, Souvenir de Florence, Souvenir d'un lieu cher, Valse-Scherzo, and Sérénade mélancolique.
 The same year they recorded compositions by Georgian composers, Otar Taktakishvili Violin Concerto, Sulkhan Nasidze's Double Concerto for violin and cello, Nodar Gabunia's Symphony No. 3 "Giocconda", and Sulkhan Tsintsadze's Phantasie, with cellist Natascha Mandenova.
 In 1997 they recorded works by Tigran Mansurian, his Cello Concerto, a Double Concerto for violin and cello, and the Violin Concerto, with Ivan Monighetti as the cellist.

 Her recording of Alfred Schnittke's Violin Sonata No. 2 "Quasi una sonata", with pianist Vladimir Skanavi, was included in an anniversary edition of Schnittke's music in 2020.